aidankardan8/Financial-Mathematics-Project-/README.md

 Key results and data visualizations from the project are available in the Aidan_Ashrafi_Math456_FinalProject pdf.
 These include graphs, and key outputs relevant to the project tasks.

 ## Questions or Comments
-Please feel free to reach out to me at a.a.ashrafi@wustl.edu with any questions or comments!
+Please feel free to reach out to me at aidan.kardan@wustl.edu with any questions or comments!